glifio/filecoin-iac/modules/nodegroups/README.md

   #  service_port_ipfs                     = 4001

   # create secret #
-   from_secret = "filecoin-mainnet-aps1-glif-calibration"  # should be use from secret
+   from_secret = "filecoin-mainnet-aps1-glif-calibration"  # should be use secret from exist

 }